saverecs/SaverECS/README.md

 -----------------------------------
 - Configuration File
 Parameters are:
-	1) MinMax-bounds of variables (plant and controller) 2)comments line begin with # or //
+	1) Comments line begin with # or //
+	2) MinMax-bounds of variables (plant and controller)
 	3) max-value
 	4) sampling-time
 	5) release-time